-Officers and employees involved in procurement or contract management for UNT are required to disclose potential conflicts of interest with respect to contracts or bids for the purchase of goods or services from a private vendor that are known by the employee or official at any time during the procurement process, from the initial request for bids for the purchase of goods or services until the completed final delivery, or during the term of the contract with the private vendor.
-Disclosures shall be made using a form prescribed by the Vice Chancellor for Finance.
+Officers and employees are required to disclose potential conflicts of interest in Purchasing or Contracting that are known by the employee or official at any time during the procurement process, from the initial request for bids for the purchase of goods or services until the completed final delivery, or during the term of the contract with the private vendor.

+Disclosures must be made in the manner prescribed by the Vice Chancellor for Finance on the UNT System Office of Finance website.